mgrunwald/dotfiles/README.md

 ## how to get it

-1) Download the repo from github and extract it to ~/.dotfiles
+1) Download the repo from github and extract it to `~/dotfiles`

 	https://github.com/wesleywerner/dotfiles

 2) Clone it:

-	git clone git://github.com/wesleywerner/dotfiles.git ~/.dotfiles
+	git clone git://github.com/wesleywerner/dotfiles.git ~/

 ## how to link dotfiles

-We hardlink dotfiles out of this repo.
-This seems to satisfy the need to 1) track the content of files changed, and 2) not break links if one or the other disappears.

-Backup current dotfiles:
+Backup current dotfiles (if any):

     mv ~/.bash_aliases ~/.bash_aliases.dotfilebak
     mv ~/.xbindkeysrc ~/.xbindkeysrc.dotfilebak